MurhafSousli/ngx-progressbar/README.md

 ## Support

+Please give :stars: NgProgress a :star:

 [![npm](https://c5.patreon.com/external/logo/become_a_patron_button.png)](https://www.patreon.com/bePatron?u=5594898)

 <a name="issues"/>

 ## Issues

 If you identify any errors in the library, or have an idea for an improvement, please open an [issue](https://github.com/MurhafSousli/ngx-progressbar/issues).
-I am excited to see what the community thinks of this project, and I would love your input!

 <a name="author"/>